From George Clooney:

 You know I’m not too hard persuaded.

-I don't use the word "blessed" very often (or ever) because I think it's a little silly (IMHO!
-YMMV!) but I've been blessed that my time in New York has been filled with so many performances by so many performers I used to—once upon a time—only dream of seeing live on a Broadway stage.
+I don't use the word "blessed" very often (or ever) because I find it silly, but there are times when it's all that fits.
+I've been blessed that my life in New York has been filled with so many performances by so many performers I used to—once upon a time—only dream of seeing live on stage.
 If I'm honest, they are probably the reason I wanted to live here in the first place, and if in the decade since they have proved not enough to get me to stay forever, that's due to a slow but steady shift in my own priorities over the last few years.
 They have been endlessly giving and I have been endlessly rewarded.
 They are everything I wanted them to be.

 The line for Hello, Dolly! stretches long into Shubert Alley, and on certain nights there is some grousing along the way from out-of-towners who for some reason did not realize that purchasing or holding a ticket labeled